Welsh Highland Railway: Shunt token

+ATOTP

 The majority of the points at passing loops are operated automatically using the Automatic Train Operated Trailable Points (ATOTP) system, rather than a manually operated lever or point motor.
 These work via a weighted lever and hydraulic ram located in a cabinet to the side of the points.
 When a train is entering a station the weight holds the points in the normal position, allowing a train to pass over without a traditional facing point lock (FPL).
 When a train has obtained a token and has permission to leave the station loop it trails through the points, pushing them into the desired position, and causing the weighted lever to be lifted.
 In order to minimize damage to the points and wheel flanges of the rolling stock the hydraulic ram is used to slowly lower the weight back into its resting position over the course of 15–18 seconds.

 Cae Pawb – The Cambrian crossing

 Just outside Porthmadog, the railway crosses the Network Rail-owned Cambrian Coast Line using a flat crossing.
 It existed on the old Welsh Highland Railway and was the source of much conflict between the old company and the Great Western Railway over the cost of WHR trains using the crossing.
 On the modern WHR, the crossing is called Cae Pawb.
 Cae Pawb means "everybody's field" and is a reference to the nearby field of allotments.

 Information, from the engineers involved, is that the Network Rail line crosses on solid steel billets to the same head, foot and height measurements as the adjacent standard gauge rail, but that the narrow gauge crosses on rail of a similar section which is joined on either side in succession to 80 lb/yd (36 kg/m) rail and then to the normal 60 lb/yd (30 kg/m) rail used for the narrow gauge.

 Cae Pawb is at the north-western end of the Network Rail Harlech to Porthmadog signalling section, which is controlled from Machynlleth Control Centre.
 Standard gauge trains are protected by signals and wide-to-gauge trap points on the WHR line, which are interlocked with the standard gauge European Rail Traffic Management System (ERTMS) signalling.
 The crossing is activated locally and ERTMS automatically gives permission for WHR trains to cross provided the standard gauge section is available.
 A crossing controller operates the crossing when passenger trains are running, with operation at other times being carried out by the train crew.

 A set of replica white wooden crossing gates separate the narrow-gauge line from the standard gauge track and continue the Network Rail boundary fencing.
 They are left open when a crossing controller is present.
 The gates open inwards to prevent them blocking the standard gauge line.
 A replica signal box was constructed for this crossing but has now been installed at Pen y Mount to control the junction with the Welsh Highland Heritage Railway.